Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 And what he said, though, that I found interesting is one of the things that he does so that he can make these good decisions is that he studies contracts.

-I was wondering if you could there's two parts to this question.
+I was wondering if you could, there's two parts to this question.

-If you could tell me, or and your audience, uh what what what is it that when you study contracts?
+If you could tell me and your audience, what is it that when you study contracts, I mean, what's the motif?

-I know you can't go each one.
+I know you can't go with each one.

 I mean, each one has its own particulars, but what is the concept of reading and studying contracts?

-I was thinking a par five, no, uh I didn't know what he meant by that.
+So I didn't know what he meant by that.

-And then the second part of the question is after this tremendous show, the Sean Hannity program, it's on during the week, they played it again on Sunday morning, and I watched it for the second time.
+And then the second part of the question is, after this tremendous show, the Sean Hannity program was on during the week.

-Later that afternoon, they had uh Rich Lowery on, who I I'm not positive, but I think he took over the business of of uh William Buckley, which I know is one of your favorite politicians uh Buckley named him the editor of National Review long before he passed away.
+Later that afternoon, they had Rich Lowery on, who I'm not positive, but I think he took over the business of William Buckley, which I know is one of your favorite politicians.

-He didn't take over well anyway, Rich Lowry was very, very unkind.
+Well, anyway, Rich Lowery was very, very unkind.

 I thought, how could Rich Lowry spending any time with William Buckley?